PooyaAlamirpour/DogClassification/README.md

 ## Deep Learning: Dog Classification

-In this project I am going to implement a Dog Classification by using the Convolutional Neural Networks (CNN).
+In this project I have implemented a Dog Classification by using the Convolutional Neural Networks (CNN).
 This project can be used in a web or mobile app to process real-world, user-supplied images.
 Given an image of a dog, this algorithm will identify an estimate of the canine’s breed.
 If supplied with an image of a human, the code will identify the resembling dog breed.

 ![Sample Output][image1]